Berkeley Summer Academy of Sustainability

 Dr. Junqiao Wu

-Spring 2025: Properties of Electronic Materials, Individual Study or Research
+Currently teaching: Properties of Electronic Materials, Individual Study or Research

 Professor Junqiao Wu received a B.S. from Fudan University and a M.S. from Peking University, China, both in physics.
 He obtained a Ph.D. degree in Applied Science and Technology from the University of California, Berkeley for work on semiconductors.
 He did postdoctoral research in the Department of Chemistry and Chemical Biology at Harvard University on nanomaterials.
 He is currently on the Chair line of the Division of Materials Physics of the American Physical Society (APS) and is the Chair of the UC Berkeley Department of Materials Science and Engineering.